-8.19 Online Safety: The detail of online harm and abuse is in the school's online safety policy.
+9.19 Online Safety: The detail of online harm and abuse is in the school's online safety policy. (including filtering and monitoring).

 The online world develops and changes at great speed.
 New opportunities, challenges and risks are appearing all the time.
 The DSL supported by the DSL team and specific staff who have expertise in Online Safety will stay up to date with the latest devices, platforms, apps, trends and related threats.